 New York Nuclear Medicine Technologist Schools

-Much of your coursework will reflect the nature of your day-to-day job requirements.
-Therefore, you will gain skills in safety procedures of handling radiation and nuclear equipment.
-You will receive training on how to operate the specialized equipment.
-Some of your coursework will teach you patient care and communication skills.
-Taking classes in Biology, chemistry, physics, and other science related courses are some of the technical classes required.
+Much of your coursework is meant to reflect the nature of your day-to-day job requirements.
+The goal is to gain skills in safety procedures of handling radiation and nuclear equipment.
+Pay particular attention to learning how to operate the specialized equipment.
+Some of your coursework can teach you patient care and communication skills.
+Taking classes in biology, chemistry, physics and other science-related courses are some of the technical classes required.

-The specific program you choose will need to be accredited.
+The specific program you choose needs to be accredited.
 The state of New York has a wide selection of options for your education.
-Some of the programs are taught in medical facilities while others are found at traditional schools of higher education.
+Some of the programs are taught in medical facilities, while others are found at more traditional schools of higher education.

 Requirements for Continued Education (CE) and License Renewal

-The state of New York continuing education requisites follows the guidelines of the ARRT CE requirements.
+The state of New York's continuing education requisites follows the guidelines of the ARRT CE requirements.
 The ARRT requires 24 CE units during the biennium cycle.